10 Downing Street: A "vast, awkward house": 1735–1902

 Treasury officials complained that the building was costing too much to maintain; some suggested that it should be razed and a new house constructed on the site or elsewhere.
 In 1782 the Board of Works reporting on "the dangerous state of the old part of the House", stated that "no time be lost in taking down said building".
 In 1783 the Duke of Portland moved out because it was once again in need of repair.
 A committee found that the money spent so far was insufficient.
 This time the Board of Works declared that "the Repairs, Alterations & Additions at the Chancellor of the Exchequer's House will amount to the sum of £5,580, exclusive of the sum for which they already have His Majesty's Warrant.
 And praying a Warrant for the said sum of £5,580—and also praying an Imprest of that sum to enable them to pay the Workmen".
 This proved to be a gross underestimate; the final bill was over £11,000.
-The Morning Herald fumed about the expense: "£500 pounds p.a. preceding the Great Repair, and £11,000 the Great Repair itself!
-So much has this extraordinary edifice cost the country – For one moiety of the sum a much better dwelling might have been purchased!"
-(See Plan of the Design for Number 10 c1781.)

-A few prime ministers however did enjoy living in Number 10.
+The Morning Herald fumed about the expense:"£500 pounds p.a. preceding the Great Repair, and £11,000 the Great Repair itself!
+So much has this extraordinary edifice cost the country – For one moiety of the sum a much better dwelling might have been purchased!"British History Online, From: 'Plate 111: No. 10, Downing Street: plan of alterations in 1781 ', Survey of London: volume 14: St Margaret, Westminster, part III: Whitehall II (1931), pp. 111.
+Date accessed: 22 July 2008.A few prime ministers however did enjoy living in Number 10.
 Lord North, who conducted the war against the American Revolution, lived there happily with his family from 1767 to 1782.
 William Pitt the Younger, who made it his home for twenty years (longer than any First Lord before or since) from 1783 to 1801 and from 1804 to 1806, referred to it as "My vast, awkward house".
 While there, Pitt reduced the national debt, formed the Triple Alliance against France and won passage of the Act of Union that created the United Kingdom of Great Britain and Ireland.
-Fredrick Robinson, Lord Goderich took a special liking to the house in the late 1820s and spent state funds lavishly remodelling the interior.
+F. J. Robinson, 1st Viscount Goderich, took a special liking to the house in the late 1820s and spent state funds lavishly remodelling the interior.

 Nevertheless, for 70 years following Pitt's death in 1806, Number 10 was rarely used as the First Lord's residence.
 From 1834 to 1877, it was either vacant or used only for offices and meetings.